ronversa09/laravel-skill-test/README.md

     Guests will have its own products

-run php artisan migrate
-run php artisan serve
-browse 127.0.0.1 it will redirect to login page register an admin thru button become an admin check the checkbox is Admin if user is an admin else it will be a guest to login, use your email address and password once login and you which to logout, click logout button at the top portion so on so forth...

 ## Guiding Principles for Coding with Ease and Efficiency

 1. **Enjoy the Coding**: Coding can be challenging, but embrace the process and find joy in solving problems.
 Every challenge you overcome makes you a better developer.